mindcitycode/yaytdlgui/README.md

 ## license

-yaytdlgui is licensed under the GNU GPLV3+ license
+yaytdlgui is licensed under the AGPL-3.0-only license